Senetas/crypto-cli/README.md

 RUN rm file.txt
 ENTRYPOINT ["/bin/sh"]
 ```
-the layer resulting from the command `RUN echo "hello" > file.txt` will be encrypted.
+only the layer resulting from the command `RUN echo "hello" > file.txt` will be encrypted.

 Note that although in general a `LABEL` line may contain multiple labels, this is not supported for the `com.senetas.crypto.enabled` label for the purposes of this application.